 HEC Montreal offers a secure high capacity wireless network based on the 802.1x authentication protocol (PEAP) and the WPA/WPA2 (Enterprise) secure protocols.
 It is available at the following locations:

 All classrooms, study rooms, publics areas and administrative offices.

 All classrooms, study rooms, public areas and administrative offices, except basement.

 The wireless network is accessible under the name of HEC Montreal to all users of HEC Montréal having an active account (students, teachers, employees).

 It is also available under the name of eduroam to users having an active account at another university member of the eduroam service.

 The wireless network of the HEC Montreal do not require the use of a VPN client or authentication via your web browser however, a particular configuration is required to activate the new safety features of the network.
 It now supports 802.11b/g/n connectivity for greater speed and safety.

 All modern operating systems should be able to connect to the new wireless network.
-For Windows XP Service Pack 1, the supported security configuration should use at least WPA and TKIP and for newer systems (Windows XP Service Pack 2 / 3, Windows Vista, Windows 7), WPA2 with AES mode should be supported without problem and thus provide the highest level of security offered by the system.
+For Windows Vista and Windows 7, WPA2 with AES mode should be supported without problem and thus provide the highest level of security offered by the system.

 Click on one of these links to download the automatic configuration tool for your system.